-Pentagon sees potential difficulty in prosecuting nude photos
+Senator rips top Marine over nude photo scandal

 - A Marines task force will examine the culture that led to the posting of nude photos

+New York Democratic Sen. Kirsten Gillibrand tore into the Neller, calling his testimony "unsatisfactory" and demanded to know why nothing had been done to hold individuals accountable for the cyberharassment of women even though reports date back to 2013.

+"Have you actually investigated and found guilty anybody?"
+Gillibrand asked in reference to past and current cyber harassment cases.
+"If we can't crack Facebook, how are we supposed to be able to confront Russian aggression and cyberhacking throughout our military?"

-(CNN)As the Marine Corps prepares to brief Congress Tuesday on the emerging scandal over websites containing photos of naked female Marines and other service members, defense officials are privately saying it may be very difficult to bring criminal military charges against those involved, even if they can be found.
+Ahead of Tuesday's hearing, Defense officials told CNN that many are privately saying it may be very difficult to bring criminal military charges against those involved, even if they can be found.

 Officials declined to speak on the record until the Marine Corps makes it initial findings public.
 But in internal Defense Department meetings, at least some of the discussion has centered on the difficulty of assembling enough investigative evidence for criminal charges.